decafjoe/flake8-ownership/README.rst

 please shoot me a message before spending much time, so we can make sure the change is in line with the goals of the project.

+For development you'll need:

+* Python 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6
+* PyPy 2 and 3
+* Standard build tools like gcc, make, etc

+To get started, clone this repo, ``cd`` into its directory, and run ``make test``.
+This will install the development tools and virtual environments, as well as run the linter and full test suite under all supported versions.
+If the tests pass, you're all set up.

 .. _My apologies: